Stay right here for our final news roundup and information overload.

 Because of the issue of abortion.

-So if you want to win elections, I am saying to Republicans that it is untenable, especially if you're in a you know marginal purple liberal state, you're never gonna win if you if you're not reasonable on the issue of abortion.
+So if you want to win elections, I am saying to Republicans that it is untenable, especially if you're in a marginal purple liberal state, you're never going to win if you're not reasonable on the issue of abortion.

 I'm not talking about morality here.

-And that to me means I probably would say, you know, the first trimester, Mississippi, that law was fifteen weeks.
+And that to me means I probably would say, you know, the first trimester, Mississippi, that law was 15 weeks.

-I would say legal rare and early if you're gonna have it as law.
+I would say legal, rare, and early if you're going to have it as law.

 Here's the truth and the reality.